andrewanggoh/instagram-account-engagement-analysis/README.md

 ## Project Background

-AO Snack, a healthy snack brand, uses Instagram to build brand awareness and engage with its audience.
+AO Snack (*pseudonym*), a healthy snack brand, uses Instagram to build brand awareness and engage with its audience.
 I'm taking a role as a data analyst to extract insights and provide recommendations to the social media and marketing teams to drive higher engagement on the Instagram account.

-## Objectives
+## Objective

-The main objectives of this analysis are to:
+The main objective of this analysis is:
-  - ✅ To understand ... and ...
-  - ❌ Evaluate Rainbow Retail's sales performance from 2018 to 2022
-  - ❌ Identify key trends and patterns in sales data -> (*too generic! explain the why and specify what metrics of sales*)
-  - ❌ Provide actionable recommendations for business optimization and growth -> (*recommendation to who? and for what purpose? specify that!*)

-Note:

-1. More about why, rather than showing what you will do.
-2. Specify the metrics, the recommendation to whom, and what purpose.
-3. In other words, don't use terminology that everyone in data analytics can say.
-It doesn't make you stand out.
-4. Better to have depth rather than breadth.
-Insights is detailed.
-Don't take too much.
-For example, just take 2 of goal suggestion below and not all of them.

-Goal suggestion:

-1. Customer Segmentation and Profiling: customer characteristics
-2. Product Performance Analysis: product performances in terms of sales, returns, etc.
-3. Return Analysis: pattern and causes of product returns to identify areas for improvement.
-4. Growth Insights: uncover trends and opportunities for business growth.
+- **Content Engagement Analysis**: To identify and understand post characteristics, including topics, post types, and influencer involvement, that drive high audience engagement.

-## Data Structure Overview
+## Dataset Overview

-[Description (Example)]
+The analysis is based on data derived from public Instagram content of an account from December 2021 to March 2025.

 <p align="center">
   <img width="310" height="590" src="https://github.com/user-attachments/assets/2ec7e683-0065-4d88-b938-4c9bc61f3605">
 </p>

-The analysis used synthetic data representing customers, sales, product categories, and transaction dates from January 2018 to December 2022.
-Key data points include:

-- ✅ **Product Data**: Reference table that includes product ID, product name, and sub-category.
-- ❌ **Product Data**: Specifications and revenue contributions by category.

-- ✅ **Sales Data**: Each unique record represents a sales transaction with information about the sales dates, sales quantity, and product.
-- ❌ **Sales Data**: Monthly sales and revenues trends.

-Note:

-1. Put a snapshot of the data that we're working with!
-You can use [dbdiagram.io](https://dbdiagram.io/home).
-2. Take a perspective as a data analyst who is telling another data analyst.
-3. **Be specific!** : specially in phrases.

-   - ❌ Data cleaning and transformation were conducted using ... for enhanced analytical flexibility.
-     - What is the meaning of "*enhanced analytical flexibility*"?
-It doesn't tell anything about your skill.
-   - ✅ Just tell what you are doing for each technical tool, or put it in the technical section at the bottom.
+***Disclaimer***: *All account names and usernames displayed have been replaced with pseudonyms created using ChatGPT to protect the privacy of the original account holders.
+This anonymization prevents identity tracing, misuse of data, or harm to third parties.
+There is no association between these aliases and real Instagram accounts.*

 ## Executive Summary